lgp171188/launchpad/lib/lp/soyuz/stories/ppa/xx-delete-packages.rst

 section is omitted, however the source and binary files can be downloaded from librarian.

-Please note also how the deletion comment is diplayed in its entirety as opposed to being truncated after the first 20 characters.
+Please note also how the deletion comment is displayed in its entirety as opposed to being truncated after the first 20 characters.

     >>> user_browser.open(